NoroffFEU/development-platforms/src/content/docs/cms/sanity/sanity-case-study.md

 Sanity.io is a platform that enables companies of all sizes to create remarkable digital experiences.
 It provides a single source of truth for content, aiding in the development of innovative digital campaigns.
 Sanity.io’s strengths lie in its excellent integration with popular programming languages and frameworks, providing a seamless experience for developers.
 Its powerful image pipeline and support for GraphQL make it a versatile tool for content management.
 Additionally, it boasts a large library of official and custom plugins, further enhancing its capabilities.

 One of the main weaknesses is the lack of multi-language support, which is only available through plugins.
 This could potentially limit its usability for global teams.
 Additionally, with a high number of requests and responses, a paid tariff becomes necessary, which could be a barrier for smaller organizations.
-The time to set up a project can be a bit slower than some of the competitors.
+The time to set up a project can be slower than some of the competitors.
 Lastly, there’s a dependency on Sanity.io when developing data for a website, which could limit flexibility.

 ## Comparison with Competitors